cincanproject/tools/stable/mvt/README.md

 ```

 Example use with ADB bridge for Android devices.
-Device shared into the container with `--device` parameter.
+Device is shared into the container with `--device` parameter.
 JSON output stored into shared volume `/dump`.

 ```